PoC-Consortium/pocx/pocx_plotfile/README.md

 ## Documentation

-For detailed API documentation and advanced usage, see the [Wiki](../wiki/API-Reference.md).
+For detailed documentation and advanced usage, see the [Wiki](https://github.com/PoC-Consortium/pocx/wiki).

 ## License